EMPAT94/empat94.github.io/_gs/tutorial.md

 Julie let loose the arrow, which zoomed in quite rapidly towards a particularly large green slime ball.
 I was impressed - until it harmlessly hit the ground.
 Taro wasn't faring any better.
 He tried slashing his sword into a smaller blue slime, but the creature brushed it off and bounced back.
 The attack had caused a commotion and three more slimes were headed to Taro's location.
 Another arrow, another slash - no effect.
 The slimes were gathering.
 Carol had joined in at some point, covering Taro's flank.
 Divin, Arya and I were standing a distance away, behind Julie.

 The other slimes were now closer and surrounding Taro and Carol.
 Some others were headed in our direction, probably due to Julie digging up dirt near them with her arrows.
 Suddenly, a blue slime jumped out of the crowd and slammed into Taro's chest.
 He fell flat on his butt.
-Carol came to him and gave her his hand when another yellow slime smashed into her back.
+Carol came to him and gave him her  hand when another yellow slime smashed into her back.
 Thankfully, she braced herself somehow.
 Both of them ran back to where we were standing.
 Julie also stopped shooting.
 The crowd of slimes was now considerable and headed in our direction like an avalanche.
 We hightailed it out of there and almost came back to the Spawn Point itself.

 ···